Conflict in Nagorno-Karabakh Gains Strength: Armenia and Azerbaijan Introduce Martial Law

 Armenian Prime Minister Nikol Pashinyan called on the international community to keep Turkey from interfering in the Karabakh conflict.

 “A new factor is that this year Turkey's support for Azerbaijan is much more open than ever before.
 Russia, despite its military alliance with Armenia, is much more ambiguous in its position due to its close relationship with Azerbaijan, ”said British analyst Tom de Waal, senior fellow at the Carnegie Center.

 In his opinion, a decisive initiative is now required from France, the United States and Russia - the co-chairs of the OSCE Minsk Group - in order to stop the violence.

 The Russian Foreign Ministry, in an official statement published on the agency's website, called on the parties to immediately cease fire and begin negotiations in order to stabilize the situation.

 Spokesman for the Collective Security Treaty Organization (CSTO) Vladimir Zainetdinov said in an interview with RIA Novosti that the ceasefire regime should be restored in Nagorno-Karabakh.

 “We believe that this conflict should be resolved only peacefully.
-For this there is an existing internationally recognized mechanism - the OSCE Minsk Group, which is engaged in the settlement of the conflict, ”the agency quoted the press secretary as saying.
+For this there is an existing internationally recognized mechanism - the OSCE Minsk Group, which is engaged in the settlement of the conflict, ”the agency quotes the press secretary.